Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 The corrections to the ideal annealing protocol of third order in $\Delta t$, given in Eq.~\eqref{eq:A3}, are composed of two parts: First, there is a two-body interaction term whose strength is proportional to $\sim h^x v J_{ij} \Delta t^2$.
 This correction is independent of the local field noise and vanishes in the limit of adiabatic driving ($v \to 0$).
 Second, there is another correction to the driving Hamiltonian that scales as the square of the first-order correction ($\sim \delta {h_i^z}^2 \Delta t^2$).

+All corrections to the ideal annealing sweep considered so far rely on the assumption of perfectly instantaneous dynamical decoupling pulses applied at uniform intervals.
+In practice, however, pulse operations introduce additional sources of error: they have finite duration and their spacing may deviate from uniformity.
+These control imperfections are well documented, and several dynamical decoupling schemes with intrinsic robustness to such errors have been proposed, e.g., in Ref.~\cite{Genov2017}.
+Additional errors can become relevant at higher pulse rates which can necessitate a higher Rabi frequency in experiments.
+If this frequency gets too close to the trapping frequency, this can produce further errors due to sideband excitations, which need to be compensated, e.g., via sympathetic cooling \cite{Rohde2001, Sriarunothai2017, Sosnova2021}.

+As an example of a control error, we calculate the effect of a small pulse timing error $\epsilon$ on the time evolution operator for a small time interval $2\Delta t = t_+ - t_-$ during an annealing sweep, analogous to the discussion above: We let the system evolve with the annealing Hamiltonian (Eq.~\eqref{eq:annealing_noise}) for a time interval $\Delta t + \epsilon = t_0^\epsilon - t_-$ ($t_0^\epsilon = t_0 + \epsilon$), after which we apply a global spin flip.
+Afterwards the system evolves for a time interval $\Delta t - \epsilon = t_+ - t_0^\epsilon $ and we apply a second global spin flip at time $t_+$.
+The total time evolution operator to first order in $\Delta t$ is then given as

+where the higher-order terms also include contributions proportional to $\epsilon \Delta t$.
+The first-order terms can be written as the original annealing Hamiltonian with a rescaled local-field noise contribution:

+To get a rough estimate of how large $\epsilon$ can be before affecting the performance of the annealing sweep, we can consider the numerical result in Sec.~\ref{subsec:local_field_disorder} for the maximal local-field disorder strength the protocol is robust to: $\epsilon / \Delta t \approx 0.5 J / \delta h^z_i$, which corresponds to a required accuracy in pulse timing of around 99\% for $\delta h^z_i = 1$ kHz and $J = 26$ Hz.
+In our numerical simulations of annealing sweeps with time-dependent local-field noise, we observe that moderately larger fluctuations in pulse spacing of the order of 98\% fidelity also have negligible impact on performance, provided they do not exhibit a systematic pattern that would enable coherent error accumulation over the course of the annealing sweep (see Appendix \ref{app:methods}).

-In summary, one can always recover the ideal annealing protocol and obtain the correct solution by choosing the time interval $\Delta t$ between two dynamical decoupling pulses sufficiently small with respect to the amplitude of the local field noise $\delta h_i^z$, and the salient deviations for slow sweeps scale as powers of $\delta {h_i^z} \Delta t$.
+In summary, one can always recover the ideal annealing protocol and obtain the correct solution by choosing the time interval $\Delta t$ between consecutive dynamical decoupling pulses of uniform length and sufficiently small with respect to the amplitude of the local field noise $\delta h_i^z$.
+The salient deviations for slow sweeps scale as powers of $\delta {h_i^z} \Delta t$.
 Finally, we note that the above scheme of periodically applying dynamical decoupling pulses can also be used to effectively modulate the strength of the two-body coupling weights $J_{ij}$, which can be useful for encoding arbitrary optimization problems into the two-body couplings.
 We discuss this method in Appendix~\ref{app:dd}.